New website in development

 Non-academic writing

-Im 2023 I am again trying to return to fortnightly blogging on the Inequalities blog that I run.
+Since 2024 I have again been trying to return to regular blogging on the Inequalities blog that I run.
 I also sometimes post elsewhere - a full list is available here.
 The post that drew most attention was Let's all be open about what we earn on the Guardian's Comment is Free blog.
 In this, I argued that one of the reasons that people are relatively relaxed about inequality is that we don't tell each other what we earn.
 [In the interests of disclosure and not being a complete hypocrite, I'm now on about 58k (for 4 days/wk's work), with wealth of about 300k.
 Also, for anyone wondering about the role of political ideologies in research, my views are covered here].

 Comments and critiques are always welcome - this is what blogging is for!